 MedEd West is home for Wightman-Berris students at the Toronto Western Hospital.
 The Centre is just across the street from the Bathurst Street entrance to the Hospital.

-The simulation program coordinator works collaboratively with clinical educators from various disciplines to create unique scenarios that are tailored to the specific educational and training needs of the group utilizing the centre.
+For each simulation session, the Simulation Program Coordinator works collaboratively with clinical educators from various disciplines to create unique scenarios that are tailored to the specific educational and training needs of the group.
 The scenarios provide formative and summative assessments with structured feedback for the participants.
+During the debriefing of the scenarios, in-depth discussions take place about ways to optimize current clinical practices.

 UHN is Canada's leading research hospital network, so you may have the opportunity to engage in clinical or educational research.